Trekaroo generates revenue from purchases made through links to our partner brands.

 Best Rocky Mountain National Park Hikes: Easy Tundra Hikes

-Trail Ridge Road winds high into the Rockies, taking visitors high into the tundra.
+Trail Ridge Road winds high into the Rockies, taking visitors into the treeless tundra.
 Up above 10,000 feet the air is thin, the temps are much cooler, and the wind is usually blowing.

-Tundra Communities Trail
+10. Tundra Communities Trail

 Atop the rocks on the right side there is a very cool geographical marker which shows the distance and direction to several other national parks.
 Be on the lookout for marmots and pika which love to hang out in the rocky outcroppings.

-Alpine Ridge Trail
+11. Alpine Ridge Trail

 The trail begins at 11,796 feet next to the Alpine Visitor Center.
 Expect to see wildflowers, marmots, and plenty of people along the way.
 The Alpine Visitor Center is an incredibly popular destination (and the closest thing to being considered civilization on Trail Ridge Road) so the parking lot can often fill up midday.

 Best Rocky Mountain National Park Hikes: Moderate Day Hikes

-Boulder Brook Trail
+12. Boulder Brook Trail

 It does climb 1,486 feet over the duration of the trail, but you can make it as long or as short as you would like.
 Bring a hammock and rest by the creek while the kids splash about.
 Expect to see several small waterfalls and plenty of colorful vegetation during the autumn months.

-This trail begins in the Wild Basin area, not far from Estes Park.
+The Ouzel Falls Trail begins in the Wild Basin area, not far from Estes Park.
 As with most of the best hikes in Rocky Mountain National Park, it is suggested you arrive early (before 8am) to guarantee a parking spot.

 There are great views of Estes Park from the trail.
 Series of steps near the top of the trail as you approach Gem Lake.
 Chipmunks that live around the lake will climb on you looking for food but remember, it is against park rules to feed the wildlife!